 Many of our students are eligible for a bursary and therefore will not pay the full fee, please see the Residential Bursary tab below.
 (Please note — Residential Bursary will only pay for Accommodation not food which will need to be paid by the student)

 Click here to find out more about our residential bursary scheme.

 The College Year

 Residential students will be charged for the academic year.
-For Further Education students, this will be a 36-week contract and for Higher Education student this will be a 32 – 34 week contract.
+This is a 41-week contract for both Further Education and Higher Education students.
 There will not be a reduction for weeks when a room is vacant by a residential student for holidays, study tours, work experience or illness.

-All accommodation must be vacated during Christmas, Easter and Summer vacations, and all Half Terms.
+All accommodation must be vacated during Christmas, Easter and Summer vacations.
 Rooms should be left in a clean and tidy state.
 Students may at their own risk, leave possessions in halls during the half terms unless essential cleaning, letting or refurbishment is planned.

 If an under 18 residential student becomes 18 during the academic year, we will transfer the student to an over 18 hall as close to the students birthday.
 Please note that this is not always possible and therefore it may be necessary for the resident to remain in under 18 accommodation and adhere to the rules and regulations relevant to the under 18 Hall until a confirmed moving date is given.

 All rooms in the Halls of Residence are single occupancy.
 In exceptional circumstances, students requiring temporary ‘duty rooms’ may be asked to share but only when both students are under or over 18 and of the same gender.
 All under 18 students will be housed in single sexed blocks with curfew.
 All over 18 students will be housed in Ridgeway, a mixed gender over 18 block with ensuite, without curfew.

 Accommodation Team Supervision of Students in Residential Accommodation